auguskong/KeepDiet/Groups/readme.md

 * Create our header and footer partials
 * Add in Bootstrap

-#Creating New Campgrounds
+#Creating New Group
-* Setup new campground POST route
+* Setup new group POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-#Style the campgrounds page
+#Style the group page
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make group display in a grid

 #Style the Navbar and Form
 * Add a navbar to all templates
-* Style the new campground form
+* Style the new group form

 #Add Mongoose
 * Install and configure mongoose
-* Setup campground model
+* Setup group model
-* Use campground model inside of our routes!
+* Use group model inside of our routes!